pagkly/Zed/Investopedia3/How to Calculate the Weighted Average Cost of Capital – WACC.md

 As of the end of its most recent quarter (Oct.
 31, 2018), its book value of debt was $50 billion.
 As of Feb.
 5, 2019, its market cap (or equity value) is $276.7 billion.
 Thus, V is $326.7 billion, or $50 billion + $276.7 billion.
 Walmart finances operations with 85% equity (E / V, or $276.7 billion / $326.7 billion) and 15% debt (D / V, or $50 billion / $326.7 billion).

-To find the cost of equity (Re) one can use the [capital asset pricing model](https://www.investopedia.com/terms/c/capm.asp) (CAPM).
+To find the cost of equity (Re) one can use the [[capital asset pricing model]](https://www.investopedia.com/terms/c/capm.asp) (CAPM).
 This model uses a company’s beta, the risk-free rate and expected return of the market to determine the cost of equity.
 The formula is risk-free rate + beta \* (market return - risk-free rate).
-The 10-year Treasury rate can be used as the risk-free rate and the [expected market return](https://www.investopedia.com/ask/answers/062215/how-expected-market-return-determined-when-calculating-market-risk-premium.asp) is generally estimated to be 7%.
+The 10-year Treasury rate can be used as the risk-free rate and the [[expected market return]](https://www.investopedia.com/ask/answers/062215/how-expected-market-return-determined-when-calculating-market-risk-premium.asp) is generally estimated to be 7%.
 Thus, Walmart’s cost of equity is 2.7% + 0.37 \* (7% - 2.7%), or 4.3%.

 The cost of debt is calculated by dividing the company’s interest expense by its debt load.
 In Walmart’s case, its recent fiscal year interest expense is $2.33 billion.
 Thus, its cost of debt is 4.7%, or $2.33 billion / $50 billion.
 The tax rate can be calculated by dividing the income tax expense by income before taxes.
-In Walmart’s case, it lays out the company’s tax rate in the [annual report](https://www.investopedia.com/video/play/what-annual-report/), said to be 30% for the last fiscal year.
+In Walmart’s case, it lays out the company’s tax rate in the [[annual report]](https://www.investopedia.com/video/play/what-annual-report/), said to be 30% for the last fiscal year.

 Finally, we’re ready to calculate Walmart’s weighted average cost of capital (WACC).
 The WACC is 4.2%, with the calculation being 85% \* 4.3% + 15% \* 4.7% \* (1 - 30%).